 Investments-Investments in those entities where the Company owns less than twenty percent of the voting stock of the individual entity and does not exercise significant influence over operating and financial policies of the entity are accounted for using the cost method.
-Investments in entities where the Company owns less than twenty percent but has the ability to exercise significant influence over operating and financial policies of the entity or where the Company owns more than twenty percent of the voting stock of the individual entity, but not in excess of fifty percent, are accounted for using the equity method.
+Investments in entities where the Company owns less than twenty percent but has the ability to exercise significant influence over operating and financial policies of the entity, but not in excess of fifty percent, are accounted for using the equity method.
 As of December 31, 2002 and 2001, the Company's investments were in companies that are not publicly traded, and, therefore, no established market for their securities exists.
 The Company has a policy in place to review the fair value of its investments on a regular basis to evaluate the carrying value of the investments in these companies.
 If the Company believes that the carrying value of an investment is in excess of fair market value, it is the Company's policy to record an impairment charge to adjust the carrying value to fair market value.